DKMitt/myinvdb/README.md

 ### Features to Have

-- Basic CRUD app (Create, Read, Update, Delete)
+- Basic CRUD app (Create, Read, Update, Delete) of inventory products

 - Display products in either a list or card view

-- Display images of products
+- Upload images and display in list view, card viewand detail view

-- Link to the Manufacturers website product information page per product
+- Link to the Manufacturers website product information page for each product when available

 - Print inventory list as a pdf or send to printer